This article may contain compensated links. Please read disclaimer for more info.

 20 May 2021 | EU State Members reach a deal on the Health Pass for summer travel.
 After four rounds of negotiations, finally, there’s a deal on the Health Pass to facilitate travel through Europe.
 The Health Pass (a QR code on paper or smartphone) will show if a person has received a vaccine, has a recent negative test, or has immunity based on recovery.
 Thanks to this agreement, the European Parliament will be able to pass a law in the week from June 7 and for more than a dozen EU countries, including France, to test the system before a launch towards the end of June.

-The UE State Members must accept all the vaccines authorized by the European Medicines Agency (Pfizer-BioNTech, Moderna, AstraZeneca, and Johnson & Johnson), but they will be free to accept (or not) other vaccines (e.g. Sputnik, Sinopharm).
+The UE State Members must accept all the vaccines authorized by the European Medicines Agency (Pfizer-BioNTech, Moderna, AstraZeneca, and Johnson & Johnson).
+They will be free to accept (or not) other vaccines (e.g., Sputnik, Sinopharm).

 This certificate scheme is separate from plans to open up the European Union to vaccinated non-EU visitors.

 17 May 2021 | The European Health Pass will be ‘available at the end of June,’ announced Clément Beaune, the Secretary of State for European Affairs.
 Europeans will be able to travel even without vaccination by presenting a negative PCR test taken less than 48 hours before their arrival in France.

 The Health Pass will first be used in France, at a national level, at the beginning of June to access ‘large gatherings such as festivals or sporting or cultural events exceeding 1,000 people, then at the end of June to travel within the European Union.